The Belmont Cinema

-Belmont Filmhouse was an arts cinema on Belmont Street, Aberdeen, Scotland which showed a mixture of films that generally would not be shown in a chain cinema and mainstream films.
-The cinema building is the property of Aberdeen City Council.
+The Belmont Cinema is an arthouse cinema on Belmont Street, Aberdeen, Scotland and is the last remaining independent cinema in the city.

+The cinema building is the property of Aberdeen City Council and is temporarily closed following the collapse of its former operator, the Centre for the Moving Image (CMI), in 2022.

+Belmont Community Cinema Ltd were named by Aberdeen City Council as preferred operator for the site in September 2023, with an expected reopening date of late 2024.
+The building was open as part of Aberdeen's 2024 Doors Open Day on 7 and 8 September.

+The cinema is a grade C listed building.

 History

+Trades council hall

 The building was constructed in 1896 as a trades hall to a design by architects, Alexander Ellis and Robert Gordon Wilson.
 It was principally used for meetings of Aberdeen's newly established Labour Movement.
 The first film was shown on the premises in 1898, and featured footage of Queen Victoria at Balmoral Castle, establishing a tradition of hosting visiting cinema shows.

+Conversion to a cinema

 In 1910, the Trades Hall was converted into a permanent cinema called the Coliseum.
 It was refurbished and reopened as the New Kinema in 1921.
 After another refurbishment in 1935, it was renamed the Belmont Cinema.
 It closed in 1953, and the building was converted into a warehouse.

+Picturehouse Cinemas ownership

-It reopened under lease to Picturehouse Cinemas as the Belmont Picturehouse in September 2000, after a major refurbishment by Aberdeen City Council with assistance from the National Lottery and Scottish Screen.
+The building reopened under lease to Picturehouse Cinemas as the Belmont Picturehouse in September 2000, after a major refurbishment by Aberdeen City Council with assistance from the National Lottery and Scottish Screen.